ikhann/autoware_rosbag2_anonymizer/README.md

   output_storage_id: "sqlite3" # Storage id for the output bag file (`sqlite3` or `mcap`)

 yolo:
-  model: "path/to/yolo/model" # Path to the trained YOLOv8 model file (`.pt` extension) (you can download the pre-trained model from releases)
+  model: "path/to/yolo/model" # Path to the trained YOLO model file (`.pt` extension) (you can download the pre-trained model from releases)
   config_path: "path/to/input/data.yaml" # Path to the config file of the dataset, which is created in the previous step
-  confidence: 0.15 # Confidence threshold for the YOLOv8 model (float)
+  confidence: 0.15 # Confidence threshold for the YOLO model (float)

 blur:
   kernel_size: 31 # Kernel size for the Gaussian blur (int)